 Each year, dog owners buy more than $769 million worth of dry food for their favorite four-legged friends.
 Dry kibble has its benefits.
 Besides the fact that it costs less than canned dog food and doesn’t need refrigeration, experts say it helps keep your dog’s mouth healthy by reducing plaque and tartar buildup.

 But what happens when your canine companion isn’t tolerating his regular dry-dog-food diet?
 What happens when your pet simply couldn't consume the balanced and nutritious dog meals you've spent so much time and energy trying to get right?
 Sometimes he just needs a softer version.
 Here are our best tips and tricks for softening your dog’s hard kibble without turning it to mush.

 Since dogs can’t tell us what’s really going on inside, it’s best to consult your veterinarian before you add any ingredients or change your dog’s diet.

-- Your dog may just be a really picky eater or simply bored with the taste of his current kibble.
+- He's a picky eater.
+Or simply bored with the taste of his current kibble.
 If he happily gobbles up snacks and treats between meals but turns his nose up at the kibble in his bowl, the signs point to picky — or spoiled.

-- Overfeeding.
+- You're overfeeding him.
 This is a common problem among dog owners and an easy one to fix.
 Talk to your veterinarian about the recommended amount of dog food for the size, age, and activity level of your pet and adjust accordingly.

 - He isn’t feeling well.
-He may be dehydrated or have an upset stomach relating to an environmental issue like allergies or a more serious illness such as parvo.
+He may be dehydrated or have an upset stomach relating to an environmental issue like allergies or a more serious illness such as parvo or parasites.

-- She is having problems with her teeth or gums.
+- His teeth hurt.
 Older dogs in particular develop dental problems, such as cracked or missing teeth.
 That makes chewing dry dog food difficult.
 Left untreated, dental problems can lead to infections.
 The bacteria from these infections can travel to the heart, kidneys, liver, and other systems, so it’s important to address them sooner rather than later.